viewing Apigee X documentation.

 Shared environments and routing

-Environments can belong to multiple environment groups.
-However hostnames must be unique to only one environment group.
-Therefore, belonging to multiple groups provides multiple addresses for proxies deployed on that environment.
+An environment can belong to multiple environment groups.
+If you deploy a proxy to such an environment, the proxy will have a multiple addresses, one for each environment group the environment belongs to.
 This is useful if a customer has wildcard certificates (like *.example.com) for multiple partners.

 shared-envbelongs to two environment groups: